 This degree program is designed for musicians who require music technology to advance or produce their art.
-Students will receive a strong musical foundation and learn the technical knowledge necessary to compose, produce, multitrack record, digital audio edit, program MIDI beats and software instruments, mix and master on multiple digital audio workstation platforms including Logic Pro, Ableton, and Pro Tools.
 When students graduate, they will have the analytical and professional skills for a music production-focused career as a producer, music director (MD), recording and mixing engineer, studio musician, composer and arranger, and more.

-Bachelor of Science in Music with a Concentration in Worship
+Music with a Concentration in Music Technology Learning Goals